If you’re looking to upgrade your diet with some raw and wholesome plant based goodness check out my top 10 ways to start with raw food.

 I try to stay away from the premade raw produce in stores and like to make my own versions instead.

-From medjool dates stuffed with pecans to little coconut bliss balls to raw cheesecakes.
+From Medjool dates stuffed with pecans to little coconut bliss balls to raw cheesecakes.

 My mouth is watering already.